MartinPacker/filterCSV/README.md

     dot -Tpng test.dot > test.png

 In the above example the parameter `vertical` was used to align the root nodes next to each other, with descendants down the page. \ If you specify any other value, for example 'horizontal' or '.' the alignment will be horizontal.
 (You can use `v` for short, for `vertical`.)
-## Test Files

-[tests/README.md](./tests/README.md) describes test files that you can study to become familiar with filterCSV.

 ### iThoughts CSV File Format